 A small staff based in Washington, DC, shepherds reports through the IRM process in close coordination with the researcher.
+Questions and comments about this report can be directed to the staff at irm@opengovpartnership.orgA small staff based in Washington, DC, shepherds reports through the IRM process in close coordination with the researcher.
 Questions and comments about this report can be directed to the staff at irm@opengovpartnership.org